odagora/ecommerce-component/README.md

 - OOP
 - Web components
 - Custom events
+- Unit testing with Jest
+- Integration testing with Cypress

 ### What I learned
 1. Function to convert a template string into a node element: